Payroll processing refers to the administration of employees’ financial records including salaries, wages, bonuses, deductions, and net pay.

 In big companies, a sales provider will likely try to sell you services or products you don’t need—on top of what you’re already paying.
 You might even get bombarded with calls from them soon after you sign up.

 When you contact your provider for help, they shouldn’t always try to upsell you on other services.
 Your payroll provider’s priority should be your satisfaction—not making additional sales.

 Your employees shouldn’t have to stress out trying to understand how a payroll system works.
 While large companies often claim getting started with their solutions will be a breeze, this is rarely the case.

-Many customers have complained about the difficulty of setting up payroll for their businesses with bigger providers like ADP.
+Many customers have complained about the difficulty of setting up payroll for their businesses with bigger providers.
 Issues at this implementation phase make the process way more complicated than it needs to be.
 Errors in payments due to technical issues could mean your employees are paid incorrectly.